 “Well, I’m off now.
 Ray, you should really reconsider my offer,” Darkyn said as he turned away, waved his hand and vanished into the void of trees.
 “I’ll be waiting to hear your response.
 Oh, and if you get in the way of my plans, I will make sure to destroy everything you care about.”

 Pennie and Ray did nothing as they watched Darkyn disappear.
 As soon as his power vanished, Ray lost his balance and fell backwards, landing in a sitting position with his legs out in front of him and his hands on the ground.

 “Holy cinders on toast,” he muttered as his body began to shake more.
 “Did that really just happen?”

 “R-Ray are you alright?” she asked still feeling frightened as well.

 When she walked up to Ray, she could see the petrified expression on his face.
 She had never seen him look so afraid before.

-“I don’t know if I am…” he said, grabbing onto his shaking left arm his eyes still glued on where Darkyn disappeared from.
+“I don’t know if I am…” he said, grabbing onto his shaking left arm and looked down at his feet.

 “Surely he couldn’t have known you right?”
 Pennie said, sitting next to him.

 “I don’t know, but my body has never reacted to anyone like this before,” he claimed, digging his nails into the dirt.
 “I just can’t shake this feeling that I know that terrifying power and that’s what frightens me the most.”